SciML/ModelingToolkitStandardLibrary.jl/docs/src/connectors/connections.md

 ```

 ### Translational
-And for the translation domain, choosing *velocity* for the across variable and *force* for the through gives
+For the translation domain, choosing *velocity* for the across variable and *force* for the through gives

 - Energy Dissipation:
 ```math